AVEVA/AVEVA-Samples/basic_samples/SDS/Java/sdsjava/readme.rst

 Summary of steps to run the Java demo
 --------------------------------------
-Using Eclipse or any IDE
+Using Eclipse or any IDE:

 1. Clone a local copy of the GitHub repository.

 2. Install Maven.